enriquegrodrigo/spark-crowd/README.md

 This package makes extensive use of Spark *DataFrame* and *Dataset* APIs.
 The latter takes advantage of typed rows which is beneficial for debugging purposes, among other things.
-As the annotations datasets usually have a fixed structure the package includes types three annotations datasets (binary, multiclass and real annotations), all of them with the following structure:
+As the annotations data sets usually have a fixed structure the package includes types three annotations data sets (binary, multiclass and real annotations), all of them with the following structure:

 example | annotator | value